Protesters clash with police at large Ukraine rally

 Several big protests in December attracted hundreds of thousands of people, while thousands maintained a vigil in a Kiev square demanding Yanukovich resign.
 Since the new year demonstrations have become smaller, but hundreds of people are still camping in the square and 50,000 turned out a week ago.

-The laws ban any unauthorized installation of tents, stages or use of loudspeakers in public.
+The laws - denounced by the United States and other Western governments as anti-democratic - ban any unauthorized installation of tents, stages or use of loud-speakers in public.

 Heavy jail sentences were imposed for participation in “mass disorder” and the wearing of face-masks or protective helmets.
 Dissemination of “extremist” or libelous information about the country’s leaders was outlawed.